 Some scientific applications are exploring use of public clouds for managing and processing streaming data.
 For example, Ameriflux utilizes production cloud based web services including Amazon Kinesis and Lambda for collecting and processing environmental data.
-A challenge of the application is the creation of domain-specific functionalities over the AWS cloud.
+A challenge of such application is the creation of domain-specific functionalities while utilizing general purpose clouds, such as AWS.

-However, the community is still missing a conceptual and comprehensive understanding of streaming systems and applications.
+In spite of impressive advances and solutions for specific project, the community however, is still missing a conceptual and comprehensive understanding of streaming systems and applications.
 There is a similar need and effort for computational steering, with a specific requirement to support steering mediated by human-in-the-loop.
-This points to the need for miniapps/benchmarks/skeletons.
-Given the lack of clarity and certainty about the number and types of classes of streaming applications and scenarios, there is an explicit urgency in the need for streaming and steering mini-apps.
-The mini-apps will help to characterize some areas and facilitate a discussion on why things are different.

-There is a case to be made for building blocks as opposed to a single purpose general workflow system.
+Given the state of the art, there is also a strong case to be made for "building blocks" based approach to workflows, to as opposed to a single purpose general workflow system.
 For example, [P16-27] provides the example of EVPATH, which integrates several such reusable components.
 Additional specific examples of requirements include general solutions that integrate I/O and memory subsystems; streaming systems that support adequate performance without over-provisioning of hardware resources in response to problem, which is ultimately a non-scalable solution.
-There is a need to support unified analysis of multi-source data generation as this will become increasingly important with the emergence of sensor-based streaming data
+There is a need to support unified analysis of multi-source data generation as this will become increasingly important with the emergence of sensor-based streaming data.